Skip to content

 5 min

-We’re a family of four (two adults and two young kiddos) and we live in a one bedroom, 1.5 bath condo that’s 1,400 square feet.
+We’re a family of four (two adults and two young kiddos), and we live in a one-bedroom, 1.5 bath condo that’s 1,400 square feet.

-Now let’s go back to 2014 when minimalism began moving beyond a philosophy to a mainstream design trend.
-Marie Kondo would soon take the world by storm with her book; the simple Scandinavian aesthetic and approach to materials and function was slowly percolating into the American commercial and residential landscape (see 2021’s Japandi land-rush); and self-proclaimed Maximalists were starting to boil with the annoyance of it all.
+Now let’s go back to 2014 when minimalism began moving beyond philosophy to a mainstream design trend.
+Marie Kondo would soon take the world by storm with her book; the simple Scandinavian aesthetic and approach to materials and function were slowly percolating into the American commercial and residential landscape (see 2021’s Japandi land-rush); and self-proclaimed Maximalists were starting to boil with the annoyance of it all.

-I became annoyed too, because it felt like people were missing the point.
+I became annoyed because it felt like people were missing the point.
 I wasn’t interested in putting ourselves in a this vs. that design box when the intention behind our design decisions is so much more meaningful.

-In 2015 I opened a store with a design aesthetic that presented itself as minimalist but I never once called myself, or the store, “minimalist”.
+In 2015 I opened a store with a design aesthetic that presented itself as minimalist, but I never once called myself or the store “minimalist”.
 I like things too much.
-However, plenty of people used the term on our behalf and I figured that at the very least, it was a recognizable differentiator in our market area.
+However, plenty of people used the term on our behalf, and I figured that, at the very least, it was a recognizable differentiator in our market area.
 My goal with the store was to share and celebrate everyday modern designs that were simple, useful, and intriguing enough to fit into any home.
 Whether you thought you could do modern or not, I wanted these objects to bring aesthetic enjoyment, be useful, and work for you instead of against you.
-To help make your everyday that much better.
+To help make your every day that much better.

-That brings us back to the present, or 2020, when how we experience our everyday at home was amplified by 1000%.
-Cue the conversation on multifunctional spaces, multifunctional pieces and maximizing the use and enjoyment of your home.
+That brings us back to the present, or 2020 when how we experience our every day at home was amplified by 1000%.
+Cue the conversation on multifunctional spaces, multifunctional pieces, and maximizing the use and enjoyment of your home.
 From the entryway to the backyard, neither nook nor cranny was spared analysis and serious critique, especially if you worked from home and/or have kids.

-At the risk of being basic, here’s a basic definition per the Oxford dictionary:
+At the risk of being basic, here’s a basic definition per the Oxford Dictionary:

 Maximum